aidantwoods/Operatorish-Overloading-in-PHP/README.md

 ```
 There is no restriction on `$offset`, unlike when using arrays.

-Personally I find this to be the most interesting operator so far, because it allows arbitrary values in both slots (though obviously the value in slot one must impelemnt the required interface).
+Personally I find this to be the most interesting operator so far, because it allows arbitrary values in both slots (though obviously the value in slot one must implement the required interface).

 This operator could be designed to be commutative if both values implement the required interface.
 And could also/instead be polymorphic based on type detection.